Mariana Story Tuttle, MPH

 Topics: Health services, Healthcare access, Healthcare financing, Networking and collaboration, Public health, Quality

 The Rural HIV/AIDS Planning Grant program is administered by the Federal Office of Rural Health Policy to plan and develop healthcare networks designed to address HIV/AIDS prevention and treatment in states disproportionately impacted by the virus.
-This project will identify factors that facilitate and impede success of such planning efforts.
+This project identified factors that facilitate and impede success of such planning efforts.

 Research center: University of Minnesota Rural Health Research Center